SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

     Click **Formula**, then click on the existing formula, and replace it with the following:

     ```JavaScript
-    {salesorderdetails: {shipToParty: data["Trigger Workflow1"].salesorderdetails.shipToParty, material: data["Trigger Workflow1"].salesorderdetails.material, orderAmount: NUMBER(data["Trigger Workflow1"].salesorderdetails.orderAmount), expectedDeliveryDate: data["Trigger Workflow1"].salesorderdetails.expectedDeliveryDate, division: "1010", salesOrderType: "OR", shippingCountry: "Barbados", salesOrganisation: "10", distributionChannel: "1000"}}
+    {salesorderdetails: {shipToParty: data["Trigger Process1"].salesorderdetails.shipToParty, material: data["Trigger Process1"].salesorderdetails.material, orderAmount: NUMBER(data["Trigger Process1"].salesorderdetails.orderAmount), expectedDeliveryDate: data["Trigger Process1"].salesorderdetails.expectedDeliveryDate, division: "1010", salesOrderType: "OR", shippingCountry: "Barbados", salesOrganisation: "10", distributionChannel: "1000"}}
     ```

-    >**IMPORTANT:** The formula assumes that you named your data variable `Trigger Workflow1`, which should be the default name if you named your data resource `Trigger Workflow`.
+    >**IMPORTANT:** The formula assumes that you named your data variable `Trigger Process1`, which should be the default name if you named your data resource `Trigger Process`.

     >A typo in the name of the data variable, like an extra space, will mess up the binding.